Bogdanp/Noise/README.md

 | iOS           | arm64/aarch64 | `arm64-ios`             |
 | iOS Simulator | arm64/aarch64 | `arm64-iphonesimulator` |

+For iOS, you have to configure Racket with the following flags in order to generate a portable bytecode build for iOS:

+    configure \
+      --host=aarch64-apple-darwin \
+      --enable-ios=iPhoneOS \
+      --enable-pb \
+      --enable-racket=auto \
+      --enable-libffi

+For the iPhone Simulator, change the `--enable-ios` flag to `iPhoneSimulator`.
+After building for either platform, you need to merge the associated `libffi` archive into the generated `libracketcs.a`.
+For
+example:

+    libtool -s \
+      -o racket/lib/libracketcs1.a \
+      racket/lib/libracketcs.a \
+      /path/to/libffi.a \
+      && mv racket/libracketcs{1,}.a

 Pre-compiled builds for recent versions of Racket are available on the following branches: